 There’s an obvious appeal to collaborating with influencers who have larger followings.
 For your brand to immediately reach one million people who trust the opinion of the person advocating for it?
 It seems simple.
 But, mega and macro-influencers are expensive and extra careful about which brands and products they will work with.

 The sweet spot of influencer marketing is working with a mix of micro and nano influencers.
 Why?
 These influencers have a closer relationship with their audience, higher engagement rates than celebrities or mega influencers, more accurate targeting (most micro-influencers have a following that is more aligned with a specific niche), and create more authentic content.
-Not to mention working with influencers that have thousands fewer followers is more cost-effective and allows a brand to stretch their budget to multiple influencer collaborations and split test the effort.
-Prices vary among micro-influencers, but on average one sponsored post on Instagram costs about $10 per 1000 followers.
+Not to mention working with influencers that have thousands fewer followers is more cost-effective and allows a brand to stretch its budget to multiple influencer collaborations and split-test the effort.
+Prices vary among micro-influencers, but on average, one sponsored post on Instagram costs about $10 per 1000 followers.
 The price per post for a mega-influencer (take Kylie Jenner, for example) can reach over $1 million.

-Is Influencer Marketing really Worth It?
+Is Influencer Marketing Really Worth It?

 The next generation of consumers is being raised on short-form content created by influencers they rely on for both entertainment and buying decisions.
 With over 22 million influencers on TikTok alone, influencer marketing is guaranteed to stick around as a business-generating strategy for the foreseeable future.
 You don’t just have to take our word for it.
 Hundreds of brands have utilized influencer marketing with great success.